digidem/mapeo-core/README.md

 Valid `opts` include:

-- `opts.projectId` (string): a unique identifier that prohibits sync with a syncfile that declares a different project ID.
+- `opts.projectKey` (string): a unique identifier that prohibits sync with a syncfile that declares a different project ID.
 If either side doesn't have a project ID set, sync will be permitted.